 The Board advises and supervises the development of our sustainability strategy and performance targets.
-As part of our continual efforts to enhance and upgrade the knowledge of our Directors on sustainability reporting and to meet the requirement of SGX-ST under Catalist Rule 720(6), we confirm that four Directors or 80% of our Directors have attended at least one of the approved sustainability training courses.
+As part of our continual efforts to enhance and upgrade the knowledge of our Directors on sustainability reporting and to meet the requirement of SGX-ST under Catalist Rule 720(6), we confirm that four Directors or 100% of our Directors have attended at least one of the approved sustainability training courses.
 We will continuously work towards improving the percentage of Directors attended approved sustainability training courses.

-Our sustainability strategy is spearheaded by an executive level sustainability committee ("SC"), which includes senior management executives from various support units9.
+Our sustainability strategy is spearheaded by an executive level sustainability committee ("SC"), which includes senior management executives , supported by managers from key business units and corporate functions.
 The SC is led by the Chairman, Chief Executive Officer cum Executive Director of the Group ("Chairman") and tasked to develop the sustainability strategy, review our material impacts, consider stakeholders' priorities and set goals and targets, as well as collect, verify, monitor and report performance data for this Report.